 Read the question, scan the possible answers, and slam the one that’s correct!
-Each game of 10 questions is timed, which means the faster you get through the questions, the better your score!
+Each game of 10 questions is timed, which means that the faster you get through the questions, the better your score!
 Incorrect responses are recycled until they are correctly answered.
-Features three levels, flashing lights, and fun sound effects that keep students interested.
-Ages 4-8.
+The 3 levels, flashing lights, and fun sound effects keep students interested.
+Grade PreK and up.

 CCSS Product Alignment

 1.OA.3 Apply properties of operations as strategies to add and subtract.
 Examples: If 8 + 3 = 11 is known, then 3 + 8 = 11 is also known.
 (Commutative property of addition.)
 To add 2 + 6 + 4, the second two numbers can be added to make a ten, so 2 + 6 + 4 = 2 + 10 = 12.
 (Associative property of addition.)

 1.OA.4 Understand subtraction as an unknown-addend problem.
 For example, subtract 10 - 8 by finding the number that makes 10 when added to 8.

 1.OA.5 Relate counting to addition and subtraction (e.g., by counting on 2 to add 2).

 1.OA.6 Add and subtract within 20, demonstrating fluency for addition and subtraction within 10.
 Use strategies such as counting on; making ten (e.g., 8 + 6 = 8 + 2 + 4 = 10 + 4 = 14); decomposing a number leading to a ten (e.g., 13 = 4 = 13 = 3 = 1 = 10 = 1 = 9); using the relationship between addition and subtraction (e.g., knowing that 8 + 4 = 12, one knows 12 = 8 = 4); and creating equivalent but easier or known sums (e.g., adding 6 + 7 by creating the known equivalent 6 + 6 + 1 = 12 + 1 = 13).